infinum/eightshift-docs/docs/guides/blocks-structure-component.md

 This file only contains the editor styles for the component.
 Editor styles are only applied to the editor screen in the admin.

 ### component-name-style.scss
 This file contains the editor and the frontend styles for the component.
-These styles will be applied to both editor screen and your front end.
+These styles will be applied to both the editor screen and your front end.
 This is just the way the core editor is set up.
-Each component has `blockClass` attribute that returns a block name with a block prefix, for example: `.block-intro`.
+Each component has the `blockClass` attribute that returns a block name with a block prefix, for example: `.block-intro`.
 You can/must use this naming convention when stying your block.
 Just like with any other SCSS components, the Block Editor block must also be standalone and easy to copy to a different project (reusable).

 #### Note on the component styles